 Patterns that point to addiction

-Read through these honestly.
-Not defensively.
-Not looking for reasons they don’t apply to you.
-Just notice what resonates.
+Read through these honestly, without looking for reasons each pattern does not apply to you.
+Notice what resonates.

 You use porn to manage emotions